pybamm-team/PyBaMM/docs/source/user_guide/installation/GNU-linux.rst

 .. note::

-   The ``scikits.odes`` solver is not supported on Python 3.12 yet, please refer to https://github.com/bmcage/odes/issues/162.
+   The ``scikits.odes`` solver is not supported on Python 3.12 yet.
+Please refer to https://github.com/bmcage/odes/issues/162.
    There is support for Python 3.8, 3.9, 3.10, and 3.11.

 .. tab:: GNU/Linux